 - Bell SW, Anthony I, Jones B, MacLean A, Rowe P, Blyth M. Improved Accuracy of Component Positioning with Robotic-Assisted Unicompartmental Knee Arthroplasty.
 J Bone Joint Surg Am.
 2016 Apr 20;98(8):627-35

 Sulis Hospital Bath does not favour one medical product or device over another.
 We also advise that the robotic arm-assisted surgery may not be suitable for all patients.
 Please discuss with your consultant, which care pathway and surgical treatment is best for your condition.

-Sulis Hospital Bath is the only facility in Bath to offer the innovative robotic-assisted knee replacement surgery.
-To date the hospital has performed over 200 robotic-assisted knee procedures.
+Sulis Hospital offers innovative robotic-assisted knee replacement surgery.
+To date, the hospital has performed over 500 robotic-assisted joint procedures.

 You’re in safe hands at Sulis HospitalEnquire now

 Talk to the experts

 Fast track your treatment